siman/scala-validation/README.md

 * Validates a form of fields.
 * Each field can have as many as needed validators in a list.
-* Fail first: once some of validators of a field failed, the process of form validation proceeds with a validation for a next field in a list, and so on.
+* Fail-fast per field: Once some of validators of a field failed, the process of form validation proceeds with a validation for a next field in a list, and so on.
 * Some basic validators are already implemented (RequiredStringValidator, MinLengthValidator, MaxLengthValidator, SimpleEmailValidator, etc).